For more information on this program or to register, please contact us at 1-800-664-8411 or [email protected].

 Meet your Counselling Therapist

 Nicole Cormier has a Bachelor of Arts from the Université de Moncton and a Master of Arts in Counselling Psychology from Yorkville University.
-She is a Canadian Certified Counsellor (CCC) with the Canadian Counselling and Psychotherapy Association (CCPA).
+She is a Licensed Counselling Therapist candidate (LCT-C) with the College of Counselling Therapists of NB (CCTNB) and a Canadian Certified Counsellor (CCC) with the Canadian Counselling and Psychotherapy Association (CCPA).
 Nicole connects with clients through a person-centred approach.
 She adopts an integrative approach to psychotherapy and counselling.

 Nicole has been working with the Alzheimer Society of New Brunswick since 2018.
 Her previous experiences include long-term care, crisis intervention, and community outreach throughout New Brunswick.
 She has experience working with individuals, families, and groups.